 Equity Pledge Agreement.
 Our wholly owned indirect subsidiary, Shanghai SINA Leju, has entered into an equity pledge agreement with our variable interest entity, Beijing Leju, and its shareholders.
 Our wholly owned indirect subsidiary, Shanghai Yi Yue, has entered into an equity pledge agreement with our variable interest entity, Shanghai Yi Xin, and its shareholders.
 Our PRC subsidiary, Beijing Maiteng, has entered into an equity pledge agreement with our variable interest entity, Beijing Jiajujiu, and its shareholders.
 Under each such equity pledge agreement, all of the equity interest in the applicable variable interest entity is pledged to the applicable PRC subsidiary of our Company to guarantee the performance of the obligations of such variable interest entity and its shareholders under the relevant exclusive call option agreement, loan agreement, shareholder voting rights proxy agreement and in the case of Beijing Leju, the exclusive technical support agreement.
 If any of the variable interest entity or their respective shareholders were to breach its or such shareholder's contractual obligations, as the case may be, the applicable PRC subsidiary of our Company, as pledgee, would be entitled to certain rights, including the right to sell the pledged equity interests and to be compensated from the sales proceeds in priority.
-Furthermore, each shareholder of each variable interest entity without the prior written consent of the applicable PRC subsidiary of our Company.
-The equity pledge rights of each of our PRC subsidiaries under the equity pledge agreement will expire when the applicable PRC subsidiary of our Company.
-The equity pledge rights of each of our PRC subsidiaries under the equity pledge agreement will expire when the applicable PRC subsidiary of our Company.
-The equity pledge rights of each of our PRC subsidiaries under the equity pledge agreement will expire when the applicable PRC subsidiary of our Company.
-The equity pledge rights of each of our PRC subsidiaries under the equity pledge a
+Furthermore, each shareholder of each variable interest entity has agreed not to transfer, sell, pledge, dispose of or otherwise create any new encumbrance on their equity interest in such variable interest entity without the prior written consent of the applicable PRC subsidiary of our Company.
+The equity pledge rights of each of our PRC subsidiaries under the equity pledge agreement will expire when the applicable variable interest entity and its shareholders have fully performed their respective obligations under each of the above agreements.
+None of the equity pledge agreements includes a provision for early termination by any party.